oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/resources/system_prod.conf.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/flow/src/main/resources/system_prod.conf.tmpl)

-This code is a configuration file for the Alephium project.
+This code is a configuration file for the Oxygenium project.
 It sets various parameters for different components of the project, such as consensus, mining, network, discovery, mempool, api, wallet, and node.

 For example, in the mining section, the `api-interface` parameter specifies the IP address that the mining API will bind to, while `nonce-step` sets the increment for the nonce value used in mining.
 The `polling-interval` parameter specifies the interval at which block templates are polled when no new blocks are generated.